 Depending on the type of moving company that you choose, you could be signing your way into a scam and not even know it.
-That is why at this forum we often reiterate about you doing your homework long before you settle on a moving company to handle your relocation project.
+That is why at this forum we often reiterate about you doing your homework long before you settle for a moving company to handle your relocation project.

 Scammers are popping up everywhere even in the moving company business and they are luring those of you who want to be able to move at a cheaper price.
 Most of these moving companies are new kids on the block and you would be lucky if you find any one of them that are licensed and certified to do business or even with a member of the American Moving and Storage Association.